 Over 135 member jurisdictions of the OECD/G20 Inclusive Framework (IF) on base erosion and profit shifting (BEPS) – representing more than 90 percent of global GDP – have signed up to the BEPS 2.0 initiative.

 On 8 October 2021, the IF approved an eight-page statement finalising key aspects of a framework for reforming the international tax system.
 Australia was a signatory to the measures.
-Substantial progress has been made in relation to both pillars since this time.
-Australia has announced that the Pillar Two rules, including a domestic minimum tax of 15 percent, will apply for income years starting on or after 1 January 2024.
+Australia has released draft legislation that implements the Pillar Two rules, including a domestic minimum top-up tax, for income years starting on, or after, 1 January 2024.
 New Pillar Two accounting disclosures can apply for earlier periods.

 Pillar 1